-Booting from FTP is available for instances when you cannot boot the switch from flash memory.
-When you boot a switch from FTP, the operating system and software load from the FTP site identified in the boot parameters.
+Booting from FTP is available only when the switch cannot boot from flash memory.
+When you boot a switch from FTP, the operating system and software load from the FTP site are identified in the boot parameters.
 The loaded configuration is a configuration received from the TMS server.

 If the switch fails to load the application from flash and does not have the IP address of the Mitel server, you can set the IP address and boot parameters by connecting to the maintenance port and using the configuration menu.
-The configuration menu allows you to set the IP address of the switch and enter the Mitel server (boot host) IP address.
+The configuration menu allows you to set the IP address of the switch and enter the IP address of the Mitel server (boot host).